mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--api-url-prefix`

 The signing API URL prefix.
 This should always be a string.
 If not specified, this will default to&nbsp;`https://addons.mozilla.org/api/v4` which is the production API.

 ::: note alert
-This variable is not used with the add-on submission API.
-See --amo-base-url instead.
+This option is ignored when `--use-submission-api` is used.
+See `--amo-base-url` instead.
 :::

 Environment variable: `$WEB_EXT_API_URL_PREFIX`

 #### `--amo-base-url`

 The add-on submission API base URL.
 This should always be a string.
 If not specified, this will default to&nbsp;`https://addons.mozilla.org/api/v5` which is the production API.

 ::: note alert
-This variable is not used with the signing API.
-See --api-url-prefix instead.
+This option is ignored when `--use-submission-api` is used.
+See `--api-url-prefix` instead.
 :::

 Environment variable: `$WEB_EXT_AMO_BASE_URL`